Dana-Farber-AIOS/pathml/docs/source/custom_pipelines.rst

 is called, tiles are lazily extracted from the slide by :meth:`~pathml.core.slide_data.SlideData.generate_tiles` and passed to the :class:`~pathml.preprocessing.pipeline.Pipeline`, which modifies the :class:`~pathml.core.tile.Tile` object in place.
-Finally, the processed tile is saved.
+Finally, all processed tiles are aggregated into a single `~h5py.Dataset` array and a PyTorch Dataset is generated.
 This design facilitates preprocessing of gigapixel-scale whole-slide images, because :class:`~pathml.core.tile.Tile` objects are small enough to fit in memory.